History of the Peloponnesian War

-The History of the Peloponnesian War (/pɛləpəˈniːʃən/) is a historical account of the Peloponnesian War (431–404 BC), which was fought between the Peloponnesian League (led by Sparta) and the Delian League (led by Athens).
-The account, apparently unfinished, does not cover the full war, ending mid-sentence in 411.
+The History of the Peloponnesian War (Note: Also known or titled as The Peloponnesian War, The War of the Peloponnesians and the Athenians.
+Peloponnesian is pronounced /pɛləpəˈniːʃən/.) is a historical account of the Peloponnesian War (431–404 BC), which was fought between the Peloponnesian League (led by Sparta) and the Delian League (led by Athens).
+The account, apparently unfinished, does not cover the full war, ending mid-sentence in 411 BC.
 It was written by Thucydides, an Athenian historian who also served as an Athenian general during the war.
 His account of the conflict is widely considered to be a classic and regarded as one of the earliest scholarly works of history.
-The History is divided into eight books.
+Later scholars divide the History into eight books for convenience.

 Analyses of the History generally occur in one of two camps.
 On the one hand, some scholars such as J. B. Bury view the work as an objective and scientific piece of history.
 The judgment of Bury reflects this traditional interpretation of the History as "severe in its detachment, written from a purely intellectual point of view, unencumbered with platitudes and moral judgments, cold and critical."

 On the other hand, in keeping with more recent interpretations that are associated with reader-response criticism, the History can be read as a piece of literature rather than an objective record of the historical events.
 This view is embodied in the words of W. R. Connor, who describes Thucydides as "an artist who responds to, selects and skillfully arranges his material, and develops its symbolic and emotional potential."